 Hence, always make sure that your shoes are securely fastened and positioned correctly to avoid this.
 To get the right-fitting shoe, head down to your local store and try a variety on until you find a good fit.

 There are a variety of methods to lacing shoes, but the most commonly accepted way is with the criss-cross pattern.
 This provides the highest level of security across the entire structure of the shoes.
 Most shoes come laced this way for you, but if not, you start from the bottom of the tongue and apply an over-and-under technique.

 Now that you’ve had a thorough read through our review, you should have a better understanding of what features are available and which ones would best suit your needs.

 Our recommendation based on our best walking shoes for women review is the Rykä Devo Plus 2.
 Not only does this pair of shoes provides the highest level of ankle support but it also offers an exceptional level of padding for a secure fit, as well as excellent breathability through its synthetic construction, and has a lace-up design to fasten and achieve the best fit quickly.
-Lastly, with all those features, it is available at an incredibly affordable price, especially when compared to shoes offering a similar level of functionality.
+Lastly, with all those features, it’s available at an affordable price, especially when compared to shoes offering a similar level of functionality.